 - Diseases of the arteries.
-These include a buildup of plaques in blood vessels that feed the heart (atherosclerosis), a disorder in which the blood vessels of the hands and feet become inflamed (Buerger's disease), and a type of high blood pressure that affects the arteries of the lungs (primary pulmonary hypertension).
+These include a buildup of fatty deposits in blood vessels that feed the heart and a disorder in which the blood vessels of the hands and feet become inflamed.
+A type of high blood pressure that affects the arteries of the lungs also may cause secondary Raynaud's.

 - Carpal tunnel syndrome.
-This condition involves pressure on a major nerve to your hand, producing numbness and pain in the hand that can make the hand more susceptible to cold temperatures.
+This condition involves pressure on a major nerve to the hand.
+The pressure causes numbness and pain in the hand that can make the hand react more to cold temperatures.

-- Repetitive action or vibration.
-Typing, playing piano or doing similar movements for long periods and operating vibrating tools, such as jackhammers, can lead to overuse injuries.
+- Repeated actions or vibration.
+Typing, playing piano or doing movements like that for long periods can cause overuse injuries.
+So can using vibrating tools, such as jackhammers.

 - Smoking.
-Smoking constricts blood vessels.
+Smoking narrows blood vessels.

 - Injuries to the hands or feet.
-These include wrist fracture, surgery or frostbite.
+Examples include a wrist fracture, surgery or frostbite.

 Risk factors for primary Raynaud's include:

 - Sex.
 The condition affects more women than men.

 - Age.
 Although anyone can develop the condition, primary Raynaud's often begins between the ages of 15 and 30.